QuesoDad/DownloadAllOfIt/README.md

 ## License

 This project is licensed under Creative Commons.
 Just do whatever.
 I'm not getting paid and couldn't give two toots on a whistle what you do with this as long as you aren't hurting anybody.
+If you make millions/billions, though, you owe me.
+(Looking at you Notch/Microsoft.*)

 ## Credits

 Download All Of It (DAOI) was developed by Kristian Boruff (GitHub: [QuesoDad](https://github.com/QuesoDad)).
 Special thanks to the `yt-dlp` community for the robust downloading tool that powers this application.
+* Match Light.wav by Krisboruff (https://freesound.org/people/Krisboruff/sounds/17748/?page=2)

 ## Acknowledgements